Higuain feels double delight as Blues cruise

 David Luiz's header was diverted past his own keeper by Kachunga to compound a rotten outing for Huddersfield, which has earned one league point since the start of December.

-The win lifts Chelsea above Arsenal and into fourth place, with the Gunners playing its game in hand away to defending champion Manchester City on Monday (AEDT).
+The win lifts Chelsea above Arsenal and into fourth place, with the Gunners playing its game in hand away to defending champion Manchester City on Monday (NZDT).

 The victory also means Sarri's side now has a goal difference five better than Arsenal's and nine superior to Manchester United's, which could prove important in the race for UEFA Champions League places.